Job ends for disgraced social worker: Contra Costa County fails to fix lives she unnecessarily destroyed

 It is incredible that a client’s due process rights were so obviously violated and neither the judge nor any of the attorneys in the room said a word.

 Khlood clearly showed that her child was safe and well-cared for, and her psychiatrist was willing to testify to her mental stability.
 There was absolutely no evidence to support the anonymous allegations – which Porter later admitted had come from the daughter of Khlood’s landlord, whom Khlood had been warring with at the time.
-Moreover, there was no reason to believe that Khlood was a flight risk nor was any evidence presented to support such a claim.

 And thus, Sushi Wooshi was left to rot in foster care, on a fast track for adoption.